Individuals unaccustomed to extreme heat may be unaware of the dangers associated with everyday activities.

 Due to hot pavement and asphalt

 Areas accustomed to high temperatures are seeing the number of burns from hot surfaces rise.
-At 95°F, hot pavement or asphalt in the afternoon in direct sunlight, is about 140°F (source).
+At 95°F, hot pavement or asphalt in the afternoon in direct sunlight is about 140°F (source).
 A burn center in Las Vegas stated 13% of serious burn injuries they see are caused by hot pavement.
 Another hospital in the Phoenix area treated the highest number of burns from hot pavement since the center began tracking in 2000.
 Between 2019 and 2020, the number of severe burns from hot pavement rose by 49%.

 Potential triggers for heat-related emergencies

 Artificial turf can rise to 156°F in air temperatures of 81°F (source).
-Even grass in direct sunlight can reach 105°F when air temperature is 95°F (source).
+Even grass in direct sunlight can reach 105°F when the air temperature is 95°F (source).
 Heat-related illnesses are a real concern for all athletes, parents need to be extra conscious of young athletes who may not know when they need to take a break.
 This is especially true for sports such as football that require the wearing of heavy protective equipment.
-Studies have shown that the risk of developing a heat-related illness is 11.4 times higher in football than all other sports combined.
+Studies have shown that the risk of developing a heat-related illness is 11.4 times higher in football than in all other sports combined.
 Among high school athletes, the CDC reports that heat illnesses are the leading cause of death.
-Since 1995, 47 high school, 13 university, 2 professional, and 2 youth football players have died from heat stroke (source).
+Since 1995, 47 high schools, 13 universities, 2 professional, and 2 youth football players have died from heat stroke (source).